nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.4 Delete food item

-Lists all food items that are in the list.
+Deletes the particular food item from the list.

 **Format:** `food_delete n/name`

 **Example:** `food_delete n/tomato`

 **Note:** Particular food item has to exist in order to be deleted.
+Deletion of a food item will not affect older food intake item record with similar name.

 **Expected output:**